 - confusion or agitation

 - muscle spasms

 - difficulty thinking and speaking clearly

-Because calcium plays a role in the normal working of the brain and spinal cord, if you have severely high calcium levels you might also:
+Calcium plays a role in the normal working of the brain and spinal cord.
+So if you have severely high calcium levels you might also:

 - have fits (seizures)